 Alternate Track.
 Applicant has earned at least a high school diploma, but does not meet the requirements for the Standard Track.

 Minimum Experience Requirements.
-Each applicant shall demonstrate to the Board's satisfaction that he or she meets the requirements for total professional experience and relevant professional experience, determined separately for each position.
+Each applicant shall demonstrate to the Board's satisfaction that the applicant meets the requirements for total professional experience and relevant professional experience, determined separately for each position.
 Qualifying total professional experience and relevant professional experience must be work of a professional grade and character performed for a minimum average of 20 hours per week that indicates the applicant is competent to render waste site cleanup activity opinions.
 Total professional experience or relevant professional experience performed for less than a minimum average of

 20 hours per week will be applied toward the satisfaction of 309 CMR 3.02(2) on a pro rata